UPC/ravada/docs/production.md

     # apt-get install apache2

-In case you use apache for ravada, you must do the steps explained on [/docs/apache.md](https://github.com/UPC/ravada/blob/master/docs/apache.md)
+In order to make ravada using apache, you must do the steps explained on [/docs/apache.md](https://github.com/UPC/ravada/blob/master/docs/apache.md)

 ## Systemd